Using best practices with policies and rules

 In order for Anti-malware policies to be enforced correctly, you must enable Managed Definitions to deploy Microsoft anti-malware definitions through Tanium.
-If your endpoints have Windows versions 7 or older, enable SCEP.
+If your endpoints have Windows 7 or older, enable SCEP.

 See Microsoft Technet: AppLocker for more information about creating AppLocker rules.